Gbyte Logo

 But here’s the catch: you can only access and read those synced messages through an Apple device.

-Method 1: View and Recover iCloud Messages Using Gbyte Recovery (Best Way)
+Method 1: View iCloud Messages Without Your iPhone Using Gbyte Recovery (Best Way)

 If you’re using a Windows PC or want to view your iCloud messages without resetting your iPhone, Gbyte Recovery offers a convenient and flexible solution.
 Gbyte Recovery is a powerful iOS data recovery tool that allows you to extract and view data—including messages — from your iCloud backups without restoring your phone or needing an Apple device.